jidongbsu/cs452-paging/README.md

 1. find the PML4E, check its present bit, which is bit 0 of the entry, if it is 0, then there is nothing you need to free - there is no valid mapping, so just return; if it is 1, then move on to step 2.
 2. find the PDPTE, check its present bit, which is bit 0 of the entry, if it is 0, then there is nothing you need to free - there is no valid mapping, so just return; if it is 1, then move on to step 3.
-3. find the PDTE, check its present bit, which is bit 0 of the entry, if it is 0, then there is nothing you need to free - there is no valid mapping, so just return; if it is 1, then move on to step 4.
+3. find the PDE, check its present bit, which is bit 0 of the entry, if it is 0, then there is nothing you need to free - there is no valid mapping, so just return; if it is 1, then move on to step 4.
 4. find the PTE, check its present bit, which is bit 0 of the entry, if it is 0, then there is nothing you need to free - there is no valid mapping, so just return; if it is 1, then move on to step 5.
 5. now that you are here, you actually have just "accidentally" walked the whole page tables, and now the PTE contains the physical frame number of the page the application wants to free, so get the offset from *user_addr*, and concatenate the physical frame number with the offset, will give you the physical address you should free, convert this physical address to its kernel space address (via *__va*()), and call *free_page*() to free it.
 6. now that the physical memory page is freed, you need to update the page tables to destroy the mapping. following steps are needed:
    - set the entire PTE entry to 0. and then, check if the entire page table is free:
      - if in this page table, every entry's present bit is 0, then we can say this page table is not used at all, and therefore its memory should be freed. call *free_page*() to free this page table.
      - otherwise - at least one entry's present bit is 1, then we should not free this table, therefore we just return.
-   - set the entire PDTE entry to 0. and then, check if the entire PD table is free:
+   - set the entire PDE entry to 0. and then, check if the entire PD table is free:
      - if in this PD table, every entry's present bit is 0, then we can say this PD table is not used at all, and therefore its memory should be freed. call *free_page*() to free this PD table.
      - otherwise - at least one entry's present bit is 1, then we should not free this table, therefore we just return.
    - set the entire PDPTE entry to 0. and then, check if the entire PDP table is free: